shumphrey/fugitive-gitlab.vim/README.md

 * Enables `:GBrowse` from fugitive.vim to open GitLab URLs

-* In commit messages, GitLab issues can be omni-completed (`<C-X><C-O>`, see `:help compl-omni`).
+* In commit messages, GitLab issues and users can be omni-completed (`<C-X><C-O>`, see `:help compl-omni`).

 ## Installation